mfairchild365/a11y-resources/README.md

 * [W3C Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/) - The WAI should be one of the first places you look for accessibility information.
 They have top-notch resources on fundamentals, policy, tutorials, testing, etc.
 * [Introduction to Web Accessibility - edX course on accessibility from the W3C WAI](https://www.edx.org/course/web-accessibility-introduction)

+## Effective development process

+To mitigate finding defects late in the development process and costs related to remediation, accessibility should be shifted as far left in the development process as possible.

+* Designs should be reviewed for accessibility before they are implemented.
+* The desired assistive technology experience of the designs should be explicity planned for before development starts.
+See [Accessibility Informed Development (a11yBID)](https://bit.ly/a11yBID).
+* Code should be tested for accessibility by developers.
+* Code should be tested for accessibility by QA.
+* Mechanisms should be in place to monitor accessibility and detect regressions.

 ## Checklists

 I need to start this with a disclaimer.
 Accessibility is not a checklist.
 Everyone always asks me for a checklist, which is why I'm including this list.
 Everything that is in WCAG 2.1 should be on the checklist.
 As much as you or I might want it to be simpler than that, it just isn't.
 Remember that WCAG is a **minimum** requirement and doesn't cover everything.
 You should do acceptance testing and research with people with disabilities.
+Checklists are most effective when used in planning.
 That being said, you might find the following helpful.

 * [WCAG Quick Ref](https://www.w3.org/WAI/WCAG21/quickref/) - as discussed earlier.
 * [WAI: Easy Checks - A First Review of Web Accessibility](https://www.w3.org/WAI/test-evaluate/preliminary/) - a great first check for accessibility.